KYC Redesign

 User Flow

-• The product owners tasked us to create a mobile experience for the KYC simple flow which would lead to increased submissions.
+• The product owners tasked us to create a mobile experience for the KYC flow which would lead to increased submissions.
 Responsive Web was redesigned previously.

 • Do not stray too far from the current web design.